 One is accomplished using a specific skill set, focusing on customers’ needs and putting in hard work (selling).
 The other (sales) is often based on luck or happenstance.

 This article will dig into sale vs sell, a guide on exactly what you need to know to sell better and more frequently and why sales are often determined by external factors.

 It’s better and more beneficial for your company to focus on selling instead of sales – and here’s why.

+Let’s take a look at the difference in definition of sale vs sell.
 According to Oxford, the word ‘sale’ is defined as, “the exchange of a commodity for money; the action of selling something.”
 But really, a sale doesn’t always occur because of a selling action as the official definition insinuates.
 A sale is a result, or a transaction that might occur because of selling, but also might happen because of luck, chance, or external factors.

 Oxford refers to the word ‘sell’ as “give or hand over (something) in exchange for money,” or, “persuade someone of the merits of.”
 We prefer to focus on the latter definition because selling is about action.
 Selling is teamwork, planning, organization, time, dedication, and research.
 Selling is all about the how – a process that needs to be finessed, prioritized, and learned.